ing-bank/lion/packages/select-rich/docs/DesignConsiderations.md

 ## Getting the right api: accessibility
-As far as the api is concerned, the ideal api for our rich select would be:
+The ideal api for our rich select would be:

 ```html
 <lion-select-rich>